-In addition to his own releases Todd has played on hundreds of genre-crossing recordings and performed and/or recorded with a wide rang of artists including Joe Lovano, Dave Liebman, Steve Turre, Melvin Sparks, Bakithi Kumalo, Ivan Neville, Badal Roy, Francis Mbappe, Jack McDuff, David Krakauer, Al Kooper, Charlie Burnham, and others.
+In addition to his own releases Todd has played on hundreds of genre-crossing recordings and performed and/or recorded with a wide rang of artists including Joe Lovano, Dave Liebman, Steve Turre, Mike Gordon, Melvin Sparks, Bakithi Kumalo, Brian Blade, Ivan Neville, Badal Roy, Mark Murphy, Betty Buckley, Francis Mbappe, Dave Kikoski, Leo Kottke, Jack McDuff, David Krakauer, Al Kooper, Charlie Burnham, and others.
 He has performed with several dance companies throughout the United States, many of whose performances featured his original compositions.
-Todd endorses Sonor drums, Bosphorus cymbals, and Agner sticks.
+Todd endorses Sonor Drums and Bosphorus cymbals.

 I enjoy helping the student be able to play the genre of music that moves THEM, and I work toward that objective.
 I have extensive experience in the genres of Jazz, Rock, Funk, R&B, Brazilian forms, African, and Indian music.
 My book, You Can Ta Ka Di Mi This, is especially helpful for all musicians to get comfortable in odd time signatures, and I have used these concepts in master classes at The Collective, NYU, San Francisco State, and Oberlin College, and most recently in Brasilia, Brazil for the CIVEBRA conference in '13.